FreakingLoki/inventory_simulator/README.md

 # Building Products Quote Generator
-A tool for generating quotes for construction jobs (siding only for now with more to come) with fictitious pricing and recommended add-ons.
+A tool for generating quotes for construction jobs with fictitious pricing and recommended add-ons based on a fictitious warehouse environment with incoming and outgoing orders.

 ## Project Motivation
 ### The Inspiration